 - Attend Parent-Teacher meetings, approximately six or seven each school year

 We hope that you can also participate in some of the following ways:

 - Serve on an administrative subcommittee, such as fundraising, finances, etc.

-- Help on field trips, service days, and special days (such as Children’s Day, Independence Day, Culture Day, Abolition of the Army Day, etc.).
+- Help on field trips, service days, and special days, such as Children’s Day, Independence Day, Culture Day, Abolition of the Army Day

 For more ideas, please see our page for volunteers.

-Each year the School Committee asks the Parent Association to raise funds to support school programs which benefit all students.
-Currently, the majority of the money raised by the Parent Association is used for: the Arts, Music, and Physical Education programs.
-A smaller amount of the funds raised grow the capital equipment replacement fund.
+Each year the School Committee asks the Parent Association to raise funds to support school programs, which benefit all students.
+Currently, the majority of the money raised by the Parent Association is used for the arts, music, and physical education programs.
+A smaller amount of the funds raised grows the capital equipment replacement fund.
 If there are surplus funds, the Parent Association decides how to allocate them, based on suggestions presented by the School Committee.

 All parents are asked to help organize and carry out fundraising activities, including: